Core Courses – 21 credits total (+ 3 credit required internship)

 • Negotiation and Conflict Management (3 credits)

-• Archaeology Practicum (audit option/extra fee)
+• Archaeology Practicum (3 credits)

 CORE COURSES